Alois Musil

-Alois Musil (30 June 1868 – 12 April 1944) was a Czech theologian, orientalist, explorer and bilingual Czech and German writer.
+Alois Musil (30 June 1868 – 12 April 1944) was a Moravian theologian, orientalist, explorer and bilingual Czech and German writer.

 Biography

 Musil was the oldest son born in 1868 into an poor farming family in Moravia (then Cisleithanian part of the Austro-Hungarian Empire, today Czech Republic).
 His birthplace of Rychtářov was in an area surrounded by German-speakers, allowing him and his brothers to learn to read and write both German and Czech.
-He was a second cousin of Robert Musil, an Austrian writer.
+He was a second cousin of Robert Musil, an Austrian modernist writer.
 In the years 1887–1891 he studied Roman Catholic theology at the University of Olomouc, was consecrated as a priest in 1891 and received a doctorate in theology in 1895.
 In the years 1895–1898 he studied at the Dominican Biblical School in Jerusalem, in 1897-1898 at the Jesuit University of St. Joseph in Beirut, 1899 in London, Cambridge and Berlin.

 He travelled extensively throughout the Arab world and kept coming back to it until 1917, collecting a huge body of scientific material.
 Among his discoveries was the 8th-century desert castle of Qusayr 'Amra, now famous for its figurative Islamic paintings.
 In the process of trying to steal the now-famed Umayyad fresco Painting of the Six Kings from Qusayr 'Amra, he permanently damaged the painting.
 He later developed a serious lung disease.

 Between his trips Musil continued working on his publications and lecturing.
 In 1902 he became professor of theology at the University of Olomouc, and in 1909, professor of Biblical studies and Arabic at Vienna University.
 In addition to modern and classical languages, he mastered 35 dialects of Arabic.
 He was so well acquainted with the Rwala Bedouins, that he was accepted into the tribe as "Sheikh Musa".

 During World War I he was sent to the Middle East to eliminate British attempts to instigate a revolution against the Ottoman Empire, thus being an opponent of T. E. Lawrence.
 In 1917 he journeyed through the Middle East with Archduke Hubert Salvator of Austria; there are suggestions that the mission had a political motive involving Arab Revolt against the Ottoman government.

 After the war he became a professor at Charles University in Prague (1920), despite opposing voices resenting his close ties with the House of Habsburg.
 He helped to establish the Oriental Institute of the Academy of Sciences in Prague.

 In cooperation with the American industrialist Charles Richard Crane he published his works in English (1922–23).
 In addition to scientific work and popular travel books he published 21 novels for young readers.

 Musil worked for Charles University until 1938, but was active until the very end of his life.
 He died in Otryby due to kidney dysfunction complicated by lung disease.